Ready to unlock new revenue heights with pay per click advertising? Want to elevate your online ads and reach new audiences?

 Is showing your ads in games and music apps beneficial to your brand?
 Probably not.

 When someone is in a mobile app, they’re either looking to entertain themselves or perform a very specific task.

-If someone clicks on the ads, chances they did it by accident – which can quickly tank your budget.
+If someone clicks on the ads, chances are they did it by accident – which can quickly tank your budget.

 Stop wasting money on accidental clicks and exclude mobile apps from your campaigns.

-How to exclude:
+How to exclude mobile apps:

 Go to your Google Ads dashboard, select the “Placements” tab, then click to “Exclusions.”